 - Dress code – There is no dress code for visiting the Thean Hou Temple.
 However, I strongly suggest avoiding wearing short pants or skirts.
 When visiting temples, I carry a scarf with me and tie it around my waist as a skirt.
 It looks pretty good in the pictures too!

 - Wearing shoes – You are allowed to wear shoes while visiting the temple.
-The only exception is the prayer hall where you will have to take your shoes off when entering.
+The only exception is the prayer hall where you’ll have to take your shoes off when entering.

 - Visiting Thean Hou Temple during the night – there are hundreds, if not thousands of lanterns covering the temple.
 During the night, they all get lit, creating an incredible light spectacle.

 As soon as you’ll arrive at the temple you’ll be amazed by its beauty.
 It’s definitely one of the most beautiful temples in Malaysia.